CraftAcademyLabs/cypress-metamask/README.md

 Add an `.env` file to your project root:

+**These settings are for a [Hardhat](https://hardhat.org/) development environment**.
+You will need to tweak those setting depending on the enviroment you use.

 ```
 SECRET_WORDS="test test test test test test test test test test test junk"
 PASSWORD=TestMetaMask